Dark flow: Criticisms

 Astrophysicist Ned Wright posted an online response to the study arguing that its methods are flawed.
-The authors of the "dark flow" study released a statement in return, refuting three of Wright's five arguments and identifying the remaining two as a typo and a technicality that do not affect the measurements and their interpretation.
+The original authors released a statement in return, claiming that the criticism is largely invalid.

 A more recent statistical work done by Ryan Keisler claims to rule out the possibility that the dark flow is a physical phenomenon because Kashlinsky et al. did not consider the primary anisotropies of the cosmic microwave background (CMB) to be as important as they are.

-NASA's Goddard Space Flight Center considered that this could be the effect of a sibling universe or a region of space-time fundamentally different from the observable universe.
+Some have suggested that this could be the effect of a sibling universe or a region of space-time fundamentally different from the observable universe.
 Data on more than 1,000 galaxy clusters have been measured, including some as distant as 3 billion light-years.
 Alexander Kashlinsky claims these measurements show the universe's steady flow is clearly not a statistical fluke.
 Kashlinsky said: "At this point we don't have enough information to see what it is, or to constrain it.
 We can only say with certainty that somewhere very far away the world is very different than what we see locally.
 Whether it's 'another universe' or a different fabric of space-time we don't know."
 Laura Mersini-Houghton and Rich Holman observe that some anisotropy is predicted both by theories involving interaction with another universe, or when the frame of reference of the CMB does not coincide with that of the universe's expansion.

 In 2013, data from the European Space Agency's Planck satellite was claimed to show no statistically significant evidence of existence of dark flow.
 However, another analysis by a member of the Planck collaboration, Fernando Atrio-Barandela, suggested the data were consistent with the earlier findings from WMAP.
 Popular media continued to be interested in the idea, with Mersini-Houghton claiming the Planck results support existence of a multiverse.